 Before CDPs, marketers were dependent upon IT, data scientists, and ad agencies to dictate when and how they could access and deploy their organization’s customer data.
 Unified and actionable first-party data made easily accessible for marketing purposes is the holy grail pursued by CMOs and CDOs who need to put their marketing teams in the driver’s seat.

-Customer Data Platform: A user-friendly martech system that empowers marketing professionals.
-Granting the ability to collect, consolidate and unify data about customers’ online behavior, as well as their responses to marketing campaigns.
+Customer Data Platform: A user-friendly martech system that empowers marketing professionals for seamless customer profile and journey mapping.
+Granting the ability to collect, consolidate, and unify data about customers’ online behavior, as well as their responses to marketing campaigns.
 Marketers can import attributes from their CRM system to enrich the person-level profiles stored in a CDP before activating personalized experiences across channels based on the real-time collection of first-party data from both systems.

-Leveraging a CDP will allow your organization to get precise insights on who your customers are and how they engage with your business.
+In a nutshell, leveraging a CDP will allow your organization to get precise insights on who your customers are and how they engage with your business.
 A CDP maintains a single source of truth for each customer.
-CDP also allows for data activation for the purpose of audience segmentation plus the optimization of timing and targeting of messages and offers.
+CDP also allows for data activation for the purpose of audience segmentation, plus the optimization of timing and targeting of messages and offers.

-With a CDP, marketing can concentrate efforts on the best customers and focus on getting higher frequency or higher cart size.
-Marketing can also revive lapsed customers with laser specific messaging precisely designed to resonate with each customer.
-CDPs can also be great for ethically collecting that first-party data and proving that you followed proper protocols to collect your data.
+With a CDP, marketing teams can focus efforts on the best customers and getting higher frequency or higher cart size.
+Marketing can also revive lapsed customers with laser-precise messaging designed to resonate with each individual customer.
+CDPs are also ideal for ethically collecting that first-party data and proving that you followed proper protocols to collect your data.

 Click here for the Resulticks CDP whitepaper.